dashluu/parser/README.md

 ### Grammar

-The grammar for lexer is discussed in `lexers/Grammar.md`.
+The grammar for lexer is discussed in `lex/Grammar.md`.

 ## Parser

 ### Architecture

-The code for parser is in the package `parsers`, which includes smaller packages:
+The code for parser is in the package `parse`, which includes smaller packages:

 * `expr`: contains the code for parsing expressions.
 * `decl`: contains the code for parsing declaration statements.